audioscavenger/lbbz-lightbox-bootstrap-zoom/README.md

 # Presentation

 ## :sparkles: Features
-* auto-gallery by simply adding same *rel* to each links
+* auto-gallery by simply adding the same *rel* to each link of a gallery
-* based off Modal Bootstrap v5.3 (getbootstrap.com)
+* relies on Modal Bootstrap v5.3 (getbootstrap.com)
 * open and close with a button or click outside image
 * scroll zoom in and out
 * disables zoom if image is inside the box dimensions